Ultimate Ambassador Retreat: Highlights of Japan

 - Visit the Meiji Shinto Shrine, with its elaborate wooded Inner Garden.

-- Day 4: Enjoy a Free Day in Tokyo + Optional Sushi Making Experience
+Day 4: Enjoy a Free Day in Tokyo + Optional Tokyo Sushi Experience

 Today is your day to do as you wish.
 And if that includes being on the lookout for the unique Kit Kat flavors Japan is known for—from sweet potato to cinnamon to soy sauce to pancake—so be it.